Formation (association football): 5–3–2

 This formation has three central defenders, possibly with one acting as a sweeper.
 This system merges the winger and full-back positions into the wing-back, whose job it is to work their flank along the full length of the pitch, supporting both the defence and the attack.
 At club level, the 5–3–2 was famously employed by Helenio Herrera in his Inter Milan side of the 1960s and 1970s, influencing many other Italian teams of the era.
-The Brazil team which won the 2002 FIFA World Cups also employed this formation with their wing-backs Cafu and Roberto Carlos two of the best known proponents of this position.
+The Brazil team which won the 2002 World Cup also employed this formation with their wing-backs Cafu and Roberto Carlos two of the best known proponents of this position.

-5–3–2 with sweeper or 1–4–3–2

-A variant of the 5–3–2, this involves a more withdrawn sweeper, who may join the midfield, and more advanced full-backs.
-The 1990 world champion West German team was known for employing this tactic under Franz Beckenbauer, with his successor Berti Vogts retaining the scheme with some variations during his tenure.